• Skip to primary navigation

 How do you store gravy?

 Store gravy in an air-tight container in the refrigerator or freezer.
 It also stores nicely in the freezer in zip-top freezer bags.
+It will keep up to 1 week in the refrigerator or up to 2 months in the freezer.

 You can make as large a batch as you desire.
 It's possible that you might need to add melted butter to get the quantity of fat needed for the roux.
 You want to keep the same proportions as the recipe to minimize the risk of a thin gravy.